Katia Dandoulaki

 Ekaterini "Katia" Dandoulaki (Κάτια Δανδουλάκη; born May 16, 1948) is a Greek theatre, television and film actress.
 She is best known for her role as protagonist Virna Drakou on the Greek television series Lampsi in the 1990s.
 Katia also starred in the series I Zoi tis Allis, which surpassed 70% of the ratings and in Vals me 12 Theous in 2012 with at least 60% ratings on the Ant1 network.
 It was the 2012 record for the network.

 Biography

-She was the spouse of the Greek intellectual, translator, writer Marios Ploritis, who translated many of her plays, until his death in 2006.
+She was the spouse of the Greek intellectual, translator, writer Marios Ploritis, who translated many of her plays.
+They were in a relationship for 22 years and then married in 1996, which lasted until his death in 2006.

-Dandoulaki studied English at Boston University for one year (1968) and speaks English fluently.
+Dandoulaki studied at the Greek Art Theatre Karolos Koun and the London School of Dramatic Art.

 Career

 Katia Dandoulaki starred in many popular Greek films, like Papaflessas (1971) with Dimitris Papamichael.
 She played the role of Marmo Panteou, a young wife, in the classic TV series Oi Pantheoi (1977), based on a classic novel by Tassos Athanassiadis.
 During the 1990s she starred as Virna Drakou in the popular Greek soap opera of Nikos Foskolos Lampsi.

 She also played Maria Callas in Terrence McNally's Master Class, and Blanche in A Streetcar Named Desire.
 She was one of the lead stars in the TV series Istera irthan oi melisses (2000), directed by Yiannis Koutsomitis.
 It was one of the few successes that ET1, the state TV channel, had during that period.
 During the 2001-2002 season she played Emma in the classic Pinter play Betrayal.
 It was a big success, and directed by Stamatis Fasoulis.
 Her co-stars were S. Zalmas and K. Konstantopoulos.

 Subsequently, she worked on Vera sto Dexi, as a main character, until 2007.

 After Vera sto Dexi, a TV series from MEGA CHANNEL, she worked on the TV series I Zoi Tis Allis as main character airing at the same channel.

 In 2019, she started acting in Agries Melisses a dramatic TV series from ANTENNA CHANNEL.